kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 </TabItem>
 </Tabs>

-For more information please use this [link](https://github.com/serilog/serilog-sinks-elasticsearch).
+For more information about Elasticsearch sink configuration, please use this [link](https://github.com/serilog/serilog-sinks-elasticsearch).

 <!-- TODO: gif animation -->